How to Test for Mold in Your Home

 If you suspect that mold spores are polluting your indoor air quality and aggravating allergies or making you sick, testing your environment is the best option.
 Here’s how to test for mold and get an accurate reading.

-Lucky for you, testing is as simple as purchasing one of the best mold test kits and collecting samples in strategic locations following the instructions outlined below.
-After testing, one of two things will happen: The results could come back negative, which signals that the musty smell is a temporary, easily remedied issue.
-If your test results are positive for mold spores, the best course of action is to send the test to a lab to determine what type of mold it is and how to effectively treat it.
+Testing can as simple as purchasing one of the best mold test kits and collecting samples in strategic locations.
+If the results could come back negative, the musty smell is likely a temporary, easily remedied issue.
+If the results are positive for mold spores, the best course of action is for the homeower to send the test to a lab to determine what type of mold it is and how to effectively treat it.

 The Most Common Types of Household Mold